rasheeddo/collision-detector-installation-guide/README.md

 # collision-detector-installation-guide
-This is a guide to install on Jetson Nano
+This is a guide to install a collision detector from Mark Fassler on Jetson Nano.
+And also some tip to make it runs with autopilot.